EE01029/SQL-Projects/README.md

 # SQL-Projects
-Contains the Projects on SQL which I have done
+Contains the Projects on SQL